 Note: The Internet Information Services [IIS] are classified as logon type 3 (network logon), but for IIS logons that utilize the basic authentication protocol, it logs events as logon type 8.

 This is also referred to as logon type 4.
-This is used for scheduled tasks execution.
-When the Windows Scheduler service fires up a scheduled task, it first creates a new logon session for the task, so that it can run in the security context of the account that was specified when the task was created.
+This is used for scheduled task execution.
+When the Windows Scheduler service fires up a scheduled task.
+It first creates a new logon session for the task, so that it can run in the security context of the account that was specified when the task was created.
 It is worth noting that, another similar form of scheduling may also generate this similar event log type 4.

 This is also referred to as logon type 11.
-This is logged when users log on using cached credentials when users are off the network or when the domain controller (DC) is not available.
+This is logged when users log on using cached credentials when users are off the network.
+Or when the domain controller (DC) is not available.

 Note: Windows caches credentials hashes of the last 10 interactive domain logons by default you can still log on to your local machine using your domain credentials.

 Having a good knowledge of various logon types will help you in analyzing various logon types of errors.
 Please see What are the merits and demerits of Local System Account and Service Logon Account.

 I hope you found this article useful.
 If you have any questions, kindly let me know via the comment session.